 Sunglasses with Chums or other retainers

-My favorite polarized sunglasses with 100% UV protection at a reasonable price are Suncloud Zephyrs.
+My favorite polarized sunglasses with 100% UV protection at a reasonable price are Suncloud Zephyrs, which are lightweight and low-profile so they work well with a helmet.
 After trying nearly every kind of retainer for sunglasses, I still prefer the classic foam-filled polyester Chums: They float, come in cool colors and patterns, and are washable.
+Chums has several other options that are geared to wearing on the water, so also check out the Chums Neoprene Classics.
 Pro tip: Make sure the elastic band on your Chums will fit on the earpieces of your sunglasses.
 Some earpieces are very chunky.

 Paddle jacket